 Available as an injection or nasal spray, naloxone (also sold under the brand name Narcan) is a lifesaving medication that can rapidly reverse the effects of an opioid overdose.
 If you happen to have naloxone when responding to an overdose, call 911 and administer the medication according to the package instructions.

 Access to naloxone is expanding on a state-by-state basis.
-It can be prescribed by a physician, is often carried by police officers and emergency medical responders and is increasingly available over the counter at some pharmacies.
+It can be prescribed by a physician, is often carried by police officers and emergency medical responders, and is increasingly available over the counter at some pharmacies.

-If you are taking opioids, you are not the only one in your household who is in danger of misuse, addiction and overdose.
-Other members of your household, including children, also are vulnerable.
+If you are taking opioids, you are not the only one in your household who is in danger of misuse, addiction, and overdose.
+Other members of your household, including children, are also vulnerable.
 Here’s how to protect them:

 - Always store opioids in a safe and secure place.
 Do not leave prescription bottles in the medicine cabinet, and keep the medication away from others, particularly young children.
-Children sometimes confuse medications for candy and end up swallowing them, which can lead to overdose.
+Children sometimes confuse medications with candy and end up swallowing them, which can lead to overdose.
 Other family members and visitors could also find prescription medications in the house and use them inappropriately.

 - Never share your prescriptions.
 More than half of people who misuse prescribed opioids get them from a friend or relative, according to the Substance Abuse and Mental Health Services Administration.

 - Don’t throw unused opioids in the trash.
 Improper disposal of prescription medicines can lead to other people finding and taking them.

 If you have leftover or expired prescription medications, follow these drug disposal tips:

 - Remove the prescription label that contains your name and other identifying information.